Melanie Martinez: 2012–2014: The Voice and Dollhouse EP

 After the show, Martinez began working independently on original material, which she says she spent the majority of 2013 writing.
 She released her debut single, "Dollhouse", on February 9, 2014.
 She later compared the song's story to Edward Scissorhands, saying "[It's] the perfect home with the perfect lawn and they all look the same.
 But behind each house there's a screwed up group of people who are hiding behind wealth and perfection."
 Martinez also released a music video for the track, which was fan-funded by an Indiegogo page created by Martinez, and hair, makeup, and shooting were all done by friends of hers.
 The song was produced and cowritten by NYC songwriting duo Kinetics & One Love.

 On April 7, 2014, Martinez signed to Atlantic Records and released her debut EP, Dollhouse, a month later on May 19, 2014.
-The only single from the EP, "Carousel", reached number nine on the Alternative Digital Songs chart, was certified gold by the RIAA, and featured in a preview for FX's miniseries American Horror Story: Freak Show.
-She promoted the EP with the Dollhouse Tour which lasted from June 2014 to March 2015.
+The only single from the EP, "Carousel", reached number nine on the Alternative Digital Songs chart.
+It was certified gold by the Recording Industry Association of America (RIAA), and featured in a preview for FX's miniseries American Horror Story: Freak Show.
+She promoted the EP with the accompanying tour Dollhouse Tour, which lasted from June 2014 to March 2015.